Alcoy, Spain is a city and municipality located in the province of Alicante, Spain. The Serpis river crosses the municipal boundary of Alcoi.

 The Need for Rolling Paper

-Smoking out of rolled used newspaper was very toxic as newspaper inks, at that time, contained lead and lots of heavy metals.
-A healthier alternative was needed which created the making of a specialized paper just for smoking.
-Since Alcoy was the paper making capital of Spain at the time, it was only natural that the Alcoy factories began producing this specialized cigarette paper for the market.
-The paper was supplied in large sheets known as “rolling paper” where smokers would have to hand-cut sections from this paper in order to use it.
+Smoking out of rolled used newspaper was very toxic because newspaper inks, at that time, contained lead and lots of heavy metals.
+So in the 1600’s when the custom of rolling cigarettes made its way to Alcoy (which was the paper making capital of Europe) the paper producers there immediately made special paper just for smoking.
+Early 1600’s-1700’s cigarette paper was supplied in large sheets known as “rolling paper” where smokers would have to hand-cut sections from this paper in order to use it.
 This all changed, however, when Father Jaime Villanueva Estingo invented the first rolling paper booklet circa 1800 in Jativa Spain (just outside of Alcoy).
 In 1815 in Alcoy Spain, the world’s first company to produce and sell rolling paper booklets opened its doors.
 Alcoy quickly became the world’s capital of rolling paper production.
 Interestingly enough, in 1866 the government of Spain began issuing numbered trademarks and the first 10 trademarks issued were all for rolling papers!

-Aside: Ever wonder why rolling papers are bright white?
+Aside: Ever wonder why rolling papers were bright white before RAW?
 The early rolling papers marketed themselves as HIGIENICO (Sanitary, for good hygiene).
 They needed to be pure white to give the impression the paper was clean.
 This would set themselves apart from the papers full of toxic chemicals or heavy metals obtained from the use of old newspapers and discarded junk paper of the past.
-View from our Factory in Alcoy.

 Alcoy vs. Barcelona – the Competition begins